mwilliams2014/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media.markdown

 variant information and click *Save*.

 These image variants are now the default values across the Portal.
-You can override the default values by configuring the Adaptive Media settings at the instance level.
-You can learn how to do this next.
+You can override these default values by configuring the Adaptive Media settings at the instance level.

 ### Configuring Adaptive Media Settings for an Instance